 In addition to takeout and delivery, many of Greenville’s restaurants have reopened for indoor and outdoor dining!

-The South Carolina Department of Health and Environmental Control (DHEC) announced on Sept.
-15 a total of 701 new confirmed cases of COVID-19 and 22 additional confirmed deaths.
+The South Carolina Department of Health and Environmental Control announced 896 new confirmed cases, 299 new probable cases of COVID-19, and 25 additional confirmed deaths on February 24.